Burp Extender Documentation

 This tab contains details of the APIs that are available for creating Burp extensions.
 The listing shows the APIs that are available in the version of Burp that is running.
 Select the name of an interface from the list to show the interface code in full.

 You can also use the "Save interface files" and "Save Javadoc files" buttons to save local copies of these files, for use when developing extensions.

 This setting controls how Burp handles extensions when starting up.
 When Burp starts up, it automatically restores the configured list of available extensions.
 If this option is selected, Burp will also automatically try to reload any extensions in the list that were loaded at the time when Burp was shut down.

 Note: If Burp was shut down with this setting selected, and you nonetheless want to restart Burp without automatically reloading any extensions then you can start Burp with the command line flag noeextensions.
 This will prevent Burp from automatically reloading any extensions.

 These settings let you configure the environment for executing extensions that are written in Java.
 If your extensions use any libraries, you can specify a folder from which libraries will be loaded.
-Burp will search this folder for any JAR files, and will include these in the classpath of the classloader that is used to load Java extensions.
+Burp will search this folder and any subfolders for JAR files, and will include these in the classpath of the classloader that is used to load Java extensions.

 These settings let you configure the environment for executing extensions that are written in Python.
 To use Python extensions, you will need to download Jython, which is a Python interpreter implemented in Java.
 The following options are available: